 While arguing a Dartmouth-related case before the U.S. Supreme Court in 1818, Daniel Webster, Class of 1801, delivered this memorable line: "It is, sir,…a small college, and yet there are those who love it!"
 As you seek admission to the Class of 2025, what aspects of the College's program, community, or campus environment attract your interest?
 (100 words)

 Dartmouth’s emphasis on explorative learning.
-As an aspiring research psychologist specializing in memory-related illnesses, I’m excited to start my quest in finding the cure through fusing psychology and music through music therapy, something that I have started working on since high school.
+As an aspiring research psychologist specializing in memory-related illnesses, I’m excited to start my quest in exploring to find the cure through fusing psychology and music through music therapy, something that I have started working on since high school.
 The D-Plan will give me the flexibility to pursue internships in psychology, such as the Lincoln Filene Undergraduate Fellowship and the Benjamin G. Brenner 1969 Undergraduate Research Fellowship, where I intend to explore neuroscience disorders and research methods in psychology.
 All the while, I look forward to continuing my musical career at the Dartmouth Symphony Orchestra.

 Hi Priyaanka,